TDCJ Student Services

 ASSESSMENT aND PLACEMENT oF STUDENTS

 Beginning freshmen may submit official TSI Test scores or provide an approved alternative test.
-If a student is required to take the TSI Test and does not receive the minimum required scores on the placement test or the TSI, he will be required to enroll in developmental studies courses and remain in such courses until he has satisfied the college’s developmental policy.
+If a student is required to take the TSI Test and does not receive the minimum required scores on the placement test or the TSI, the student will be required to enroll in developmental studies courses and remain in such courses until he/she has satisfied the college’s developmental policy.

 TEXAS SUCCESS INITIATIVE (TSI)

-The Texas Success Initiative (TSI) was instituted by the Texas Legislature and is a program of diagnostic testing and developmental instruction designed to improve student success rates in Texas colleges.
+The Texas Success Initiative (TSI) was instituted by the Texas Legislature and is a program of diagnostic testing and developmental instruction designed to improve student success rates of Texas college students.
 Entering college students are required to meet established minimum standards on assessment tests in reading, writing and math.
 Those students who do not meet these standards are required to enroll in appropriate developmental corequisite courses designed to improve their academic skills and prepare them for college-level courses.

 The TSI Assessment is a program designed to assess students’ readiness for college-level work in reading, writing and math and to provide information used to identify appropriate interventions that will improve the skills of students who are not prepared for college-level course work.
 These assessments include multiple-choice questions that are aligned to the Texas College and Career Readiness Standards.